-If you earn a score of 6 on the Optional SAT Essay Exam (any of the three parts), you will earn three credits for ENGL 001.
-If you earn a score of 7 or higher on the Optional SAT Essay Exam (any of the three parts), you will earn six credits for ENGL 001 and 002.
+If you earn a score of 6 on the Optional SAT Essay Exam (all of the three parts), you will earn three credits for ENGL 001.
+If you earn a score of 7 or higher on the Optional SAT Essay Exam (all of the three parts), you will earn six credits for ENGL 001 and 002.

 If you earn a score of 32-34 on the ACT English Test, you will earn three credits for ENGL 001.
 If you earn a score of 35-36 on the ACT English Test you will earn six credits for ENGL 001 and 002.

 If you earn a score of 10 on the ACT Optional Writing Test, you will earn three credits for ENGL 001.
 If you earn a score of 11-12 on the ACT Optional Writing Test you will earn six credits for ENGL 001 and 002.

 Mathematics Advanced Placement, ACT, & SAT Policy

 Advanced placement credit in mathematics is usually awarded for either MATH 012 (Basic Statistics), MATH 021 (Calculus 1), MATH 021 and 022 (Calculus I and II).
 Such advanced placement satisfies the mathematics distribution requirement.
 Please review the Mathematics Course page for more information on Math courses at Lehigh.
 Below you will find Statistics and Calculus course credit policy:

 A score of 4 or 5 on the AP Statistics exam may =

 MATH 021 (4 credits)

 A score of 4 or 5 on the AP Calculus BC exam may =